 - Geocache points: Unknown

 - Best Parts: The views are wonderful for this relatively short hike.
 Walking along the creek is incredibly peaceful.
 You can ski or snowshoe the trail in winter.
-You can sometimes spot Sockeye salmon spawning in the creek just below the weir during September.
-Keep yourself and your pets out of the water as not to disturb the delicate salmon nests.

 See full screen map

 Elevation change profile (metres and km).
 Click to expand.

 What are people saying about this trail?
 Use the #swiftcreekview hashtag on social media (Twitter, Instagram, Vimeo, Flickr, Youtube, Google Plus and Tumblr) and see them appear below (will take a few minutes).
 Older posts may not be visible.

 Add to your list